Gravehg/sync-lib/README.md

 # synchronization-library
-A basic implementation of a synchronization library for the C programming language
+A basic implementation of a synchronization library for the C programming language.

 ## Table of contents
 -[Pre-requisites](#pre-requisites)